 Dog toys can save your furniture

 Bored dogs will act out by chewing every they find, furniture, your favorite shoes, living room rugs, or even worse, the electrical cord of your appliances.
 The best way of preventing this is to leave out as many dog toys as possible.
 This way your dog will have something to entertain himself within your absence.
 This will not only stop your dog from entertaining himself with your furniture and garments but will also help your dog from suffering separation anxiety.

 There are also toys where you can hide treats inside, this is a great option for keeping your dog busy.
-But keep in mind that your dog could eat the treats fast and then lose interest in the toy, so buy toys that make it very difficult to get the treats, this will keep him busy a longer time, but your dog will eventually get the treats anyway, so don’t forget to leave his regular toys as well.
+But keep in mind that your dog could eat the treats fast and then lose interest in the toy, so buy toys that make it very difficult to get the treats, this will keep him busy for a longer time, but your dog will eventually get the treats anyway, so don’t forget to leave his regular toys as well.

 Bringing home a friend for your dog

-Many dog owners consider adopting a second dog so that their first dog will always have company and won’t suffer or gets bored when they are not around.
+Many dog owners consider adopting a second dog so that their first dog will always have company and won’t suffer or get bored when they are not around.
 This is a great idea if you consider all the implications of getting a second dog.
 Some of the things you must take into consideration when adopting a new dog are size, gender, energy, temperament, and age.
 A second dog can bring a lot of happiness and joy or many problem and headaches.
 Ask your veterinarian or dog trainer what kind of dog would be a good fit for your current dog.
 There is nothing worse than bringing a new dog, just to find out that he doesn’t get along with your dog.
-If you choose to adopt a second dog, consider going to a reputable rescue organization and ask them to foster the dog for a few days before adopting.
+If you choose to adopt a second dog, consider going to a reputable rescue organization and asking them to foster the dog for a few days before adopting.

 Your dog needs to pee